 by Jerry Lee Lewis, 1957.

-available on All Killer, No Filler: The Anthology
+All Killer, No Filler: The Anthology

 "Guess Things Happen That Way" mp3